 Do you shame or scold them?
 Perhaps you subtly punish or ostracise them.
 Or do you try to understand their perspective and find common ground?

 Improving your judgment isn’t about choosing right versus wrong.
-It’s about finding resolution.
+It’s about finding a resolution.
 This requires understanding the opposing and mutual goals of each party involved.

 2. How do you treat the most vulnerable and powerless people?

-The true character of a person – and with that their ability to judge fairly – shows when they’re among those less fortunate than them rather than those more powerful than them.
+The true character of a person – and with that their ability to judge fairly – shows when they’re among those less fortunate than them, rather than those more powerful than them.
 In a little leaflet containing a few verses on how to train your mind to be happy that I got years ago at a talk by a Buddhist Monk, one of the hardest verses to comprehend but most valuable in judgment reads:

 “When in the company of others